Haunter56/Auto-Member-Group-Assignment-SB/README.md

 ### Your YouTube Member Level/Tier Names
-In the "New Member/Milestone/Gift Received Assign To Group" action update the member level/tier names with the names you set up on your channel.
+In the `New Member/Milestone/Gift Received Assign To Group` action update the member level/tier names with the names you set up on your channel.

 DO NOT DELETE THEM.
 Even if you don't have that many levels/tiers, you need to leave them in for the code to work.

 ![image](https://github.com/Haunter56/Auto-Member-Group-Assignment-SB/assets/107263697/69f40f6e-3cf6-45c2-811d-3e5412f8c1cd)

-For example, if your level 1 member tier was "Level 1" you would update the text "[Level/Tier 1 Member Name Here]" to "Level 1"
+For example, if your level 1 member tier was `Level 1` you would update the text `[Level/Tier 1 Member Name Here]` to `Level 1`

 ![image](https://github.com/Haunter56/Auto-Member-Group-Assignment-SB/assets/107263697/53714694-79da-4f06-bdbb-26ca9e27cdee)